-- 15.12 The Committee noted that FSI 13 had expressed overwhelming support for the idea of making the Code for the investigation of marine casualties and incidents mandatory, whether in full or in part, on the understanding that the Code should first be revised. - 15.13 On the possible ways of making the Code legally binding, the Committee also noted that the Sub-Committee had expressed a general preference towards proceeding with the introduction of a new regulation in SOLAS chapter XI-1, without prejudice, however, to further consideration of alternative options, such as developing a new SOLAS chapter XIII, amending existing SOLAS regulation I/21 by explicit acceptance or developing a new Convention on the subject. - 15.14 On the same issues, the Committee considered document MSC 80/15/1 (New Zealand), containing a proposal relating to the clarification of timelines for the mandatory entry into force of the Code for the investigation of marine casualties and incidents.
+15.12 The Committee noted that FSI 13 had expressed overwhelming support for the idea of making the Code for the investigation of marine casualties and incidents mandatory, whether in full or in part, on the understanding that the Code should first be revised.

+15.13 On the possible ways of making the Code legally binding, the Committee also noted that the Sub-Committee had expressed a general preference towards proceeding with the introduction of a new regulation in SOLAS chapter XI-1, without prejudice, however, to further consideration of alternative options, such as developing a new SOLAS chapter XIII, amending existing SOLAS regulation I/21 by explicit acceptance or developing a new Convention on the subject.

-- 15.15 Having concurred with the views contained in document MSC 80/15/1 and the establishment by FSI 13 of the Correspondence Group on the Review of the Code for the Investigation of Marine Casualties and Incidents, which had been instructed to consider all the aspects of the revision of the Code, including the review of any impediments to the implementation of a mandatory code, and whether parts of the Code should be non-mandatory, the Committee instructed the Sub-Committee to: - .1 develop a draft revised Code; - on completion, determine whether the revised Code itself or parts thereof should be made mandatory; and - .2 provide recommendations as to how such a revised code should be made mandatory, in full or in part.
+15.14 On the same issues, the Committee considered document MSC 80/15/1 (New Zealand), containing a proposal relating to the clarification of timelines for the mandatory entry into force of the Code for the investigation of marine casualties and incidents.

+- .1 develop a draft revised Code; - .2 on completion, determine whether the revised Code itself or parts thereof should be made mandatory; and - .2 provide recommendations as to how such a revised code should be made mandatory, in full or in part.